Visit and follow our blogs for a reminder August 4th!

 1. How many years have you been teaching?

 It is hard to believe, but this coming year will be my 20th year.
-I started my first year of teaching in 1995!
+I started my first year of teaching in 1995!2.
+What do you currently teach?

 After leaving elementary, going to middle school, then teaching online middle & high school, I am back in 5th grade and loving it!